samuelbigio/DrumLooper/README.md

 [The Neptunes](https://en.wikipedia.org/wiki/The_Neptunes).

 #### Drum Kit Sounds
-The Drum Kit sounds are buttons that represent a sound in the respective drum kit.
+The Drum Kit sounds are buttons that represent a percusive sound in the respective drum kit.

 #### Load
 When the Load button is pressed this sound is loaded in the respective measures sound.
 This represent a sound in the row of the current